tanweijie123/tp/docs/DeveloperGuide.md

     <figcaption>Figure - View Session Update RightSideBar Ref Sequence Diagram</figcaption>
     </figure>

-1. The `RightSideBar` retrieves the latest period "WEEK" from the command result and text. `Title` is set to "Week".
-It then retrieves the filtered Session List from `LogicManager` and updates `SessionListView` with it.
+1. The `RightSideBar` retrieves the latest period "WEEK" from the command result and text. `Title` is set to "WEEK".
+It then retrieves the filtered Session List from `LogicManager` and updates the items in `SessionListView`.

 #### Design Considerations